gauravv-k/vibe_connect-V2/README.md

    --  Upload all local images to Firebase Storage and collect their URLs.
   -- If user confirms:
- -- Upload title, meetingId, createdBy (from Firebase Auth), date, transcript, and imageUrls to Firestore by making new collection "meeting"
+ -- Upload title, meetingId, createdBy (user's Firebase UID), date, transcript, and imageUrls to Firestore by making new collection "meeting"

     lastly - Clean Up: hive